 - Cuarto Dining Commons – LEED Gold for Commercial Interiors

 - Emerson Hall – LEED Silver for Existing Building Operations and Maintenance

-- Wall Hall – LEED Silver for Existing Building Operations and Maintenance
+- Webster Hall – LEED Silver for Existing Building Operations and Maintenance

 - Segundo Services Center – LEED Platinum for New Construction

 - Tercero II (Wall, Potter & Campbell) - LEED Gold for New Construction